 Stalking and Domestic Violence

-Domestic violence situations may also involve stalking of the victim by an estranged partner.
-This may involve repeated, unwanted phone calls meant to harass the other spouse, showing up to a spouse's place of work uninvited, or sitting outside your spouse's house (perhaps in your car).
-The methods used to stalk someone are less important than it being a pattern of malicious behavior.
+Domestic violence situations often involve the stalking of the victim by an estranged partner.
+This can take many forms: repeated, unwanted phone calls, showing up to a place of work, or sitting in the car outside someone's house.
+The method used to stalk someone is less important than the pattern of malicious behavior.

-This article explores stalking and domestic violence, the link between the two, and laws meant to protect victims and potential victims of these offenses.
+This article explores the links between stalking and domestic violence and the laws meant to protect victims and potential victims.

 Stalking: The Basics

-Stalking is typically defined as a pattern of behavior meant to cause fear or apprehension in the victim.
-It usually involves the following:
+Stalking is defined as a pattern of behavior meant to cause fear or apprehension in the victim.
+It may involve the following:

-- Repeated threatening or harassing behaviors, such as phone calls,
+- Repeated threatening or harassing behaviors, such as frequent phone calls and text messages

 The National Institute of Justice defines stalking as "a course of conduct directed at a specific person that involves repeated visual or physical proximity, nonconsensual communication, or verbal, written, or implied threats, or a combination thereof, that would cause a reasonable person fear," with "repeated" meaning on two or more occasions.